Utah Truck Accident Liability

 - Drunk or drugged driving ─ Alcohol and drugs cause physical and mental impairment, and driving under the influence can easily result in a truck accident.
 Some types of prescription drugs can also cause impairment and limit a truck driver’s ability to react to traffic hazards.

 - Driver fatigue ─ Truck drivers spend long hours on the road sitting in one position, which can cause drivers to become overly tired while working.
 The Federal Motor Carrier Safety Administration (FMCSA) has regulations, known as hours of service regulations, that are specifically designed to combat driver fatigue.
 However, drivers sometimes exceed their hours of service limits.
-Fatigue can produce symptoms such as a limited ability to concentrate and delayed response times.
+Fatigue in Utah can produce symptoms such as a limited ability to concentrate and delayed response times.
 In the worst-case scenario, a truck driver can doze off and lose control of their vehicle.

 Although truck drivers are often liable, other parties can also be at fault for crashes.
 Any party that contributes to a truck accident can be held liable for compensating you if you suffered serious injuries.